“It’s Time for Tea” ~ Grow Your Own Lavender Tea

 Sow the seeds in February into individual modules using soil that will resemble the plants final growing place.
 Sow them 2.5 cm deep, cover with compost and keep moist as the seedlings grow using a spray bottle containing tap water.
 It’s essential to keep the seedlings in a warm, bright area until they’re established.
 In May plant the seedlings into well-drained soil or large containers in full sun.

-To Make Lavender Tea or tisane
+To Make Lavender Tea or Tisane

 Just add a teaspoon of dried lavender blossoms to hot water and allow to infuse for five or ten minutes then strain the liquid into a tea-cup.